 Design Limitations to LID: Observing the Site Conditions that Lead to Stormwater Bypass

-Low impact development (LID)/green infrastructure is crucial for water quality protection, by limiting pollutant loading and stream protection by reducing peak flows and erosion.
+Low impact development (LID)/green infrastructure plays a crucial role in water quality protection by limiting pollutant loading, and in stream protection by reducing peak flows and erosion.

-The parking lot at IMAX’s head office in Mississauga contains three bioretention swales with different pre- and post-treatments.
-For each of these swales, total outflow volume, height of water in the bioretention system, height of ponded water, and water quality were measured for storm events from 2014 to 2018.
+The parking lot at the IMAX head office in Mississauga contains three bioretention swales with different pre- and post-treatments.
+For each of these swales, the total outflow volume, height of water in the bioretention system, height of ponded water, and water quality were measured for storm events from 2014 to 2018.

-Performance data will be presented reviewing the factors that cause bypass events, comparing water quality and quantity results between bypass and non-bypass events, and analyzing seasonal patterns which impact the frequency of bypass.
+This presentation will present performance data reviewing the factors that cause bypass events, comparing water quality and quantity results between bypass and non-bypass events, and analyzing seasonal patterns that impact the frequency of bypass.

 ABOUT THE PRESENTERS

-Alex Fitzgerald is a Water Resource Coordinator with Credit Valley Conservation (CVC).
-Current projects include monitoring low impact development features, such as those located at IMAX’s head office, and CVC’s Climate Change Strategy.
+Alex Fitzgerald is a water resource coordinator with Credit Valley Conservation (CVC).
+His current projects include monitoring low impact development features, such as those located at the IMAX head office, and CVC’s Climate Change Strategy.